NerdPioneer/NerdPioneer/README.md

 Network infrastructure is where I started — structured cabling, fiber installation, rack and stack across commercial sites in DFW.
 That's not background noise.
 That's the reason I understand how networks work before they ever touch a screen.

 I built cloud and security knowledge on top of that foundation through my degree, certifications, and self-directed projects.
-Now I'm going deeper into routing, switching, and network engineering — CCNA in progress, targeting mid-2026 — and building toward the role I've been working toward since day one: Network Engineer.
+Now I'm going deeper into routing, switching, and network engineering — CCNA in progress, targeting mid-2026.

 This GitHub documents the actual process.
 Not a highlight reel — the real work.